jpangborn/jpangborn.github.io/_drafts/getting-started-with-github-pages.md

 ## Setup Your Github Repository

-The first thing you need it to get your site's repository set up on Github.com.
-A Github Pages site is just a special git repository hosted on Github.com.
+The first thing you need is to get your site's repository set up on Github.com.
+A Github Pages site is a special git repository hosted on Github.com.
 For a user site, you must create the repository with the following name, replacing username with your Github username: `username.github.io`.
 For example, I created a repository named `jpangborn.github.io`.

 Now you have a Github Pages repository.